zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 This post-processing step can include operations such as applying the sigmoid or softmax function for classifiers, or summing an ensemble's outputs.
 These steps are done in the clear because of current technical constraints.
 They most likely will be integrated in the FHE computations in the future.

 For some simple models such a linear regression, there is no post-processing step but the method is kept to make the API consistent for the client-server API.
+Other models might need to use attributes stored in `post_processing_params`.

 **Args:**